 As I mentioned in the intro, the blue color helps you know where you’ve applied the gel, and you can work it around with your fingers to get better coverage.
 Of course, this assumed that you’re using a clear pouch!
 If you aren’t, simply rubbing the gel around in your pouch should be good enough (you will feel it in your pouch).

-At the time of this writing (Nov 2015), Gel Plus sells for around CDN$18 (240ml) and Montreal Ostomy states that this product is sold in both Canada and the United States through distribution partners.
+At the time of this writing (Jan 2022), Gel Plus sells for around CDN$24 (240ml) and Montreal Ostomy states that this product is sold in both Canada and the United States through distribution partners.

-My insurance company (Green Shield Canada) covers all pouch deodorants, so this one is covered, too.
+My previous insurance company (Green Shield Canada) covered all pouch deodorants, so this one is covered, too.

 As far as I know, samples aren’t available, but you’ll likely be able to find the travel size pretty cheap.

 - It works well for eliminating pouch odor.

 - The blue color comes in handy if you’re wearing a clear pouch.

 - I found that it didn’t offer much in the way of lubrication, but it should work better with dry, formed stool.

 - Limited availability (distributed in the USA and Canada)